 ) Thanks for looking!!

-Okay, here's the pattern I worked up.
+Okay, here's the pile of flesh I worked up.

 Size: about 21" around the bottom of the ribbing section, it was tighter before I wore it a while and stretched it out, maybe more like 17"

 Yarn: I skein Araucania Nature Wool Chunky (I used almost the entire 132 yds)